aimazin/Udacity-Project-Writing-a-Data-Science-Blog-Post/README.md

 ## File Descriptions

-seattle(1).zip: containing all csv used in the project
+seattle(1).zip: containing all csv used in the project, they contain structured data from the Kaggle website

 seattle_anal.ipynb: containing python analysis of datasets